 'By how much would after tax money incomes need to change to allow households to purchase the same quantity of consumer goods and services that they purchased in the base period?'

-These differences have come about for a number of reasons.
+These differences arise for a number of reasons.
 The inclusion of mortgage interest and consumer credit charges in the living cost indexes has a significant impact on employee and other government transfer recipient households.
-The inclusion of mortgage interest and consumer credit charges and the different treatments of housing and insurance in the LCIs result in variations between the LCIs and the CPI series.
-The expenditure patterns of those households measured by the LCIs differ from those of the overall household sector covered by the CPI; these also contribute to differences in the percentage changes.
+The inclusion of mortgage interest and consumer credit charges and the different treatments of housing and insurance costs in the LCIs result in variations between the LCIs and the CPI series.
+The expenditure patterns of those households measured by the LCIs differ from those of the overall household sector in scope of the CPI; these also contribute to differences in the percentage changes.

 For a discussion of the relationship between the LCIs and CPI, see the Explanatory Notes.